ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 Internally, a ``HeliostatRayTracer`` uses a ``torch.Dataset`` to generate rays, apply distortions to the preferred reflection directions, perform line-plane intersections, and compute the resulting flux density images.
 This process runs parallel for all heliostats in the scenario.
-It is also possible to use a data-parallel setup for the ``HeliostatRayTracer`` to split the computation across multiple devices.
-See the tutorial on :ref:`distributed raytracing <tutorial_distributed_raytracing>`.
+It is also possible to use a data-parallel setup for the ``HeliostatRayTracer`` to split the computation across multiple devices (see the tutorial on :ref:`distributed raytracing <tutorial_distributed_raytracing>`).

-With everything now set up, we can generate a flux density image by calling the ``trace_rays()`` function with the desired incident ray directions, the active heliostat indices and the target area indices (for this tutorial we use the receiver).
+With everything now set up, we can generate a flux density image by calling the ``trace_rays()`` function with the desired incident ray directions, the active heliostat indices, and the target area indices (for this tutorial we use the receiver).

 .. code-block::